AbhishekJunnarkar/AWS-XRay-Integration/README.md

 ## What is a Segment and Subsegment

+A segment document conveys information about a segment to X-Ray.
+A segment document can be up to 64 kB and contain a whole segment with subsegments, a fragment of a segment that indicates that a request is in progress, or a single subsegment that is sent separately.
+You can send segment documents directly to X-Ray by using the PutTraceSegments API.

+X-Ray compiles and processes segment documents to generate queryable trace summaries and full traces that you can access by using the GetTraceSummaries and BatchGetTraces APIs, respectively.
+In addition to the segments and subsegments that you send to X-Ray, the service uses information in subsegments to generate inferred segments and adds them to the full trace.
+Inferred segments represent downstream services and resources in the service map.

+A subset of segment fields is indexed by X-Ray for use with filter expressions.
+For example, if you set the user field on a segment to a unique identifier, you can search for segments associated with specific users in the X-Ray console or by using the GetTraceSummaries API.

 A segment can break down the data about the work done into subsegments.
 Subsegments provide more granular timing information and details about downstream calls that your application made to fulfill the original request.
 A subsegment can contain additional details about a call to an AWS service, an external HTTP API, or an SQL database.
 You can even define arbitrary subsegments to instrument specific functions or lines of code in your application.

 Subsegments represent your application's view of a downstream call as a client.
 If the downstream service is also instrumented, the segment that it sends replaces the inferred segment generated from the upstream client's subsegment.
 The node on the service graph always uses information from the service's segment, if it's available, while the edge between the two nodes uses the upstream service's subsegment.